 Since its launch, Privacy Center has seen success in helping people solve their privacy concerns quickly.

-Know what you are solving for.
-Without a clear understanding of the core problem, it is difficult to have real conviction in the experience you are building.
-Feedback comes from everywhere, and having a firm grasp of your goals gives you the clarity to know what to act on and what to set aside.
+Know what you're solving for.
+Without a clear core problem, it's hard to have conviction in your design.
+Clarity on goals tells you what to act on and what to set aside.

-Never underestimate the power of a great content designer.
-Not every problem requires a UX or UI solution.
-A single well-placed, clearly articulated sentence can do as much work as any design pattern or visual treatment.
-Content is one of the most valuable and most overlooked tools in the design process.
+Never underestimate a great content designer.
+Not every problem needs a UX or UI fix; a single, clear sentence can do as much as any design pattern.